Skip to main content

 What makes agent security different from traditional application security?+

 AI agents operate autonomously with elevated permissions, maintain state across interactions, invoke external tools, and chain actions across systems.
-Traditional application security focuses on input/output validation, but agent security must monitor the full execution path — including tool calls, memory access, data usage, and control flow — to detect threats that only become apparent through behavioral analysis rather than input scanning.
+Traditional application security focuses on input/output validation for request-response applications, but agent security must monitor the full execution path — including tool calls, memory access, data usage, and control flow — to detect threats that emerge from the combination of legitimate actions rather than any single malicious input.
+For example, an agent that individually queries a CRM, accesses a file share, and sends an email may be executing a data exfiltration chain even though each step looks normal in isolation.
+Agent security suites correlate these multi-step behaviors, apply intent-based analysis, and enforce runtime policies that traditional WAFs and endpoint tools are not designed to handle.

 How does Zenity detect prompt injection attacks that bypass traditional filters?+

 Zenity uses intent-based detection that examines the complete execution path of an agent rather than just filtering inputs.
 By analyzing tool calls, memory access patterns, data usage behaviors, and control flow decisions together, it identifies malicious outcomes even when the initial prompt appears benign.
-This catches sophisticated multi-step injection techniques that prompt-level firewalls miss entirely.
+This catches sophisticated multi-step injection techniques — such as indirect prompt injection via poisoned documents or delayed payload execution — that keyword-based and pattern-matching filters miss.
+The detection engine is continuously updated with findings from Zenity Labs, which has documented over 20 original attack vectors against enterprise agent platforms since 2023, ensuring coverage evolves alongside attacker techniques.

 What types of AI agents and platforms does the security suite cover?+